 GFTrade provides the following benefits to users:

 - Accuracy: Real-time pricing information for up to 80,000 products from 31 of the world’s top trading nations.

 - Efficiency: The system enables customs officials to quickly clear low-risk transactions and place greater focus on commodities presenting an indication of misinvoicing.

 - Speed: Results provided instantaneously – won’t delay movement of goods.

 - Consistency: Product pricing information updated monthly.

-– Ease of training: Price inquiries take just seconds to enter and complete.
+- Ease of training and use: Price inquiries take just seconds to enter and price comparisons displayed five ways.

 - Security: Password protection and server firewalls prevent data leakages.